voodoorai2000/installer/README.md

 - Update the `server_name` with your domain in `/home/deploy/consul/shared/config/secrets.yml`.
 - Update the `sender_email_address` from the admin section (`remote-server-ip-address/admin/settings`)

-If your SMTP provider uses an authentication other than `plain`, check out the [Rails docs on email configuration](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration) for the different authentation options.
+If your SMTP provider uses an authentication other than `plain`, check out the [Rails docs on email configuration](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration) for the different authentication options.

 ## Configuration Variables